TURNER

 Due to the scale (13 meters long) and complex geometry, the design team utilised parametric design and 3D modelling to aid the design development and construction of the artwork.

-The positioning required extreme accuracy to ensure a seamless alignment over the curved sandstone wall, ensuring a precise transition from the wall onto the ceiling and around the lobby column.
+The positioning required extreme accuracy to ensure a seamless alignment over the curved wall, ensuring a precise transition.

 Meet the team